Piper PA-42 Cheyenne: Cheyenne 400

-Flat rated to ISA+37, the turboprops maintain their power to almost 20,000 ft.
-The 106 in Dowty Rotol propellers had four round-tip composite blades and 8 in of ground clearance.
+Flat rated to ISA+37, the turboprops maintains its power to almost 20,000 ft.
+The 106 in Dowty Rotol propellers have four round-tip composite blades and 8 in of ground clearance.
 Its empennage was enlarged for stability at higher speeds and altitudes, and its fuselage was strengthened.
 Pressurization was increased to 7.6 psi to elevate its ceiling from 35,000 to 41,000 ft while maintaining a 10,000 ft cabin.